The Dvorak Zine The Dvorak Simplified Keyboard Layout

 Michael "Frunchy" Cardiff

 Frunch (AKA "Michael Cardiff") grew up in Towson, MD.
 At Oberlin, he received High Honors in Mathematics for his project on mathematically optimizing keyboards.
-He is currently working on his PhD in Civil and Environmental Engineering with an emphasis in Hydrology at Stanford University.
+He completed his PhD (2010) in Civil and Environmental Engineering at Stanford University with an emphasis in Hydrology, an is now an Assistant Research Professor at Boise State University.
+In August 2012, he will be starting a tenure-track position as an Assistant Professor of Geosciences at the University of Wisconsin-Madison.

 GCB